Implied consent: Reproductive healthcare

 Studies have indicated that implied consent is questionable due to the value patients place on being informed on even the simplest procedures being done to them.
 There are varying events where implied consent can be seen in reproductive healthcare.
 An example of implied consent being utilized is when complication arise during routine childbirth and actions need to be taken in order to help the mother and fetus.
 If complications arise during a natural delivery, an emergency cesarean delivery may be performed, even if the mother had previously rejected the option.
 However this can only occur if the life of the mother or fetus is in danger.

 Implied consent is narrow in that "intervention must be necessary, not merely convenient."
 Implied consent in law indicates that "medical necessity requires a genuine perception of emergency, and a reasonable response."
 Some doctors have tried to claim implied consent in the sterilization of women belonging to ethnic minority groups in Europe.
 This then led to the formation of laws concerning human rights by international treaties and national legislatures that state consent must be given freely by the person in regards to their sterilization.

-Organ donation
+Post-mortem organ removal

-Some countries have legislation allowing for implied consent for organ donation, asking people to opt out of organ donation instead of opt in, but allow family refusals.
+Some countries have legislation allowing for implied consent for post-mortem organ removal, asking people to opt out instead of opting in, but allow family refusals.